DataDog/datadog-ci/src/commands/synthetics/README.md

 ## Overview

 Use the [`@datadog-ci` NPM package][1] to run Continuous Testing tests directly within your CI/CD pipeline.
 You can automatically halt a build, block a deployment, and roll back a deployment when a Synthetic browser test detects a regression.

-To configure which URL your test starts on, provide a `startUrl` to your test object.
-Build your own starting URL with any part of your test's original starting URL and include environment variables.

 ## Setup